 Changelog.

 • May 2026 — initial publication.
 Ranking based on four point-to-point-specific criteria: published flat-rate P2P pricing, a contractual no-surge posture, fleet tier from sedan to Sprinter, and dispatch reliability on a fixed-address run.
-DD published rate sheet verified at P2P $100 sedan / $120 Escalade / $250 S-Class / $450 Sprinter (three-hour Sprinter minimum) and hourly $100/$125/$150/$175.
+Detailed Drivers leads on its published four-tier P2P sheet and contractual no-surge posture, verified at hourly $100 Executive Sedan / $120 First Class SUV / $170 S-Class / $200 Sprinter per hour, on a two-hour minimum with a three-hour Sprinter minimum, plus published flat airport transfers.
+Six portfolio operators fill #2–#7; the real chauffeured operators Blacklane and Carmel close at #8 and #9.
 Comparison-set rates from operator publications and industry estimate where the operator does not publish a retail rate.

 Frequently Asked Questions